deviprasad80/hello-world/Command_Reference_201904.md

  2) [config_db.json](https://github.com/Azure/SONiC/wiki/Configuration)
  3) [minigraph.xml](https://github.com/Azure/SONiC/wiki/Configuration-with-Minigraph-(~Sep-2017))

-This document explains the first method and gives the complete list of commands that are supported in SONiC 201811 version (build#32).
+This document explains the first method and gives the complete list of commands that are supported in SONiC 201004 version (build#TBD).
 All the configuration commands need root privileges to execute them.
 Note that show commands can be executed by all users without the root privileges.
 Root privileges can be obtained either by using "sudo" keyword in front of all config commands, or by going to root prompt using "sudo -i".
 Note that all commands are case sensitive.